Rupert Hohwieler 02/12/22

 Bob Bob Ricard | Soho

-At gold and brass-outfitted Soho swank pad Bob Bob Ricard, the clientele treat champagne like table water (there’s a famous button at each booth that you can press to have bubbly magically appear until your wallet can take no more) and the most common item you’ll likely read on the food menu is caviar.
-Dishes see a random blend of Russian and British, translating to expensively assembled things like steak tartare topped with Siberian Sturgeon caviar; deep-fried oysters with black truffle; a rather ironically-named truffle and champagne humble pie; and a creme brûlée that’s theatrically flambéed at your table by a waiter in a pink-lapelled suit.
+At the gold-trimmed Soho swank pad that is Bob Bob Ricard, the clientele treats Champagne like table water – you can famously summon a bottle at the push of a button – and the most common item you’ll likely read on the food menu is caviar.
+The menu is an unusual blend of Russian and British cuisine, translating to lavish combinations like steak tartare topped with Siberian Sturgeon caviar; deep-fried oysters with black truffle; a rather ironically-named truffle and Champagne humble pie; and a crème brûlée that’s theatrically flambéed at your table by a waiter in a pink-lapelled suit.

 Details: 1 Upper James Street, W1F 9DF | Book here